Moguri/pman/README.md

 ## Hooks

-To extend functionallity, pman has supports for "hooks."
-There are currently hooks available for conversion (converters) and controlling rendering (renderers).
+To extend functionality, pman has supports for "hooks."
+There are currently hooks available for conversion (converters) and project creation (creation extras).
 These hooks are specified in config via [Setuptools entry points](https://packaging.python.org/specifications/entry-points/).
-Hooks that ship with pman and their configuration options are discribed below.
+Hooks that ship with pman and their configuration options are described below.

 ### Converters